 This is one of the most reliable companion plants.
 Pollinators and beneficial insects such as ladybugs and hoverflies will be drawn to the sweet aroma and colorful flowers of the plants.

-The dill plant thrives when planted alongside members of the cabbage family as well as corn, cucumbers, asparagus, onions, lettuce, broccoli, Brussels sprouts, kohlrabi, basil, and more.
+The growing dill plants thrive when planted alongside members of the cabbage family as well as corn, cucumbers, asparagus, onions, lettuce, broccoli, Brussels sprouts, kohlrabi, basil, and more.

 Plants to Avoid

 Growing dill plants will struggle if grown alongside bell peppers, lavender, eggplants, potatoes and cilantro.
 However these combinations are still regularly planted, and with the right care and attention will succeed.